jeremiedecock/snippets/kubernetes/7.1_sqlite_volume/README.md

 many managed clusters simply forbid `hostPath`).
 The next example fixes this with real, node-independent storage: PersistentVolumes.

-Delete everything: `kubectl delete -f backend.yml -f frontend.yml` (the `/var/lib/hello-data` directories remain on the nodes — Kubernetes does not manage a `hostPath`'s lifecycle, one more reason to avoid it).
+Delete everything: `kubectl delete -f backend.yml -f frontend.yml -n snippet-sqlite-demo` (the `/var/lib/hello-data` directories remain on the nodes — Kubernetes does not manage a `hostPath`'s lifecycle, one more reason to avoid it).

+Delete the namespace: `kubectl delete namespace snippet-sqlite-demo`